mmistakes/minimal-mistakes/_docs/05-configuration.md

 **Note:** for technical reasons, `_config.yml` is NOT reloaded automatically when used with `jekyll serve`.
 If you make any changes to this file, please restart the server process for them to be applied.
 {: .notice--warning}

 Take a moment to look over the configuration file included with the theme.
-Light comments have been added to provide examples and defaults values for most variables.
+Comments have been added to provide examples and default values for most settings.
 Detailed explanations of each can be found below.

 ## Site Settings